dashpay/docs/governance/eight-steps.rst

   asking for votes.

 Demonstrate your commitment to the network
-  If you are asking for a significant investment to start up or expand a for-profit business built on Dash, you need to explain why and for how long this funding is required, and what you are offering in return.
+  If you are asking for significant funding to start up or expand a for-profit business built on Dash, you need to explain why and for how long this funding is required, and what you are offering in return.
 It can be very helpful to show you have skin in the game by matching the